How to find and use your outside stop valve

 If you can't find your inside valve, or it's not working, you should turn the outside stop valve clockwise.

 It may take a few turns to stop the water.
-It may also take a few minutes for the water to stop running from your taps, as there will be some water left in the pipes from before you turned the water off.
+It may also take a few minutes for the water to stop running from your taps, as there'll be some water left in the pipes from before you turned the water off.
 You may need to obtain a valve or universal stopcock key to help you.

 You'll usually get to a point where you can’t turn it anymore.
-You shouldn’t use excessive force to turn it further.
+You shouldn’t use force to turn it further.